DanPorter/Dans_Diffraction/README.md

 ### Magnetic Structrues
 *Magnetic structures and scattering are currently in development and shouldn't be treated as accurate!*

 Simple magnetic structures can be loaded from magnetic cif (*.mcif) files.
-Magnetic moments are stored for each atom as a vector.
+Magnetic moments are stored for each atomic position as a vector.
 The crystal object has a seperate set of magnetic symmetry operations.
 Symmetry operations from the tables of magnetic spacegroups can also be loaded.
+Only simple magnetic structures are allowed.
+There must be the same number of magnetic symmetry operations as crystal symmetry operations and atomic positions can only have single moments assigned.
 ```python
 xtl = dif.Crystal('some_file.mcif')
 xtl.Atoms.mxmymz() # return magnetic moment vectors on each ion